Health Physics Activities and Facilities

 Kodak Nuclear Track Emulsion type A (NTA) films are used.
 Fast neutron on undergoing elastic collision with content of the emulsion or the cellulose acetate base material produce recoil protons which are recorded as photographic tracks in the emulsion.
 The track density is a linear function of the dose

 Film and TLD badges must be kept in good condition.
 Both badges are usually processed every three months from BARC, Mumbai.
 The results are made available to the worker and are required by legislation to be kept by the IUAC for a period of at least 50 years after the last entry.
 The Health Physicist maintains a cumulative record of neutron film badge and TLD badge/pocket dosimeter doses for all registered users.
 Personal monitors are not transferable and should never be exchanged between individuals.
-These badges may give inaccurate assessment if subjected to pressure (finger nails, bending, ballpoint pens); wetting or laundering; exposure to extreme heat; some chemical vapours which can damage the card; storage near radioactive materials or X-ray equipment.
+These badges may give inaccurate assessment if subjected to pressure (finger nails, bending, ballpoint pens); wetting or laundering; exposure to extreme heat; some chemical vapour which can damage the card; storage near radioactive materials or X-ray equipment.

 Digital Pocket Dosimeter